 “Community” is a term that gets used by people in powerful positions looking to rouse easy enthusiasms; by people looking to suggest that their podium is merely a mound for perspective, not privilege.
 I don’t consider myself to be participating in a community, most of the time.
 I’m reminded of a joke from Seinfeld, where Elaine, fretting what people will think if they discover she dumped a man after he had a stroke, shouts, “I’ll be ostracized by the community!”
 Jerry matches her hysteria with his own: “Community?
 There’s a community??
 All this time, I’ve been living in a community!
 I had no idea.”

-And while the recently-hired executive of our largest museum wasn’t reaching for new language, exactly, his usage landed more pointedly, even sharply, than we normally hear it.
+While the recently-hired executive of our largest museum wasn’t reaching for new language, exactly, his usage landed more pointedly, even sharply, than we normally hear it.
 Jost was noting a lack, in Toronto.
 A competitiveness, maybe, or an isolationist, go-it-alone quality in our artists.
 I don’t know who he’d been talking to in Hawaii, but it felt like an observation from someone who was seeing us clearly.

 I gave some thought to this corrective emphasis on community during the two seasons that followed, wherein Toronto would make a rare and manifold effort at self-historicizing – regarding an art history rich in collectivity.
 Meanwhile, many people participating in this recollecting moment were also helping to renew us (starting new galleries, assuming new curatorial roles).
 Perhaps it befits this city’s current momentum, I thought, that the generation undertaking most of our contemporary memorialization is, in fact, quite young.
 Because, if only for want of resources, youth tends to beget collaboration.

 Lili Huston-Herterich is a particular exception to Jost’s observation about our insular habits.
-Her emerging practice is often engaged with those of Laurie Kang and Nadia Belerique; and, in her exhibition Chroma Lives, she and co-curator Erin Freedman played with the dials of time, including artists both alive and dead; and provided a splash of local color in a way historical exhibitions rarely do.
+Her emerging practice is often engaged with those of Laurie Kang and Nadia Belerique; and, in her exhibition Chroma Lives, she and co-curator Erin Freedman played with the dials of time, including artists both alive and dead; and providing a splash of local color in a way historical exhibitions rarely do.
 They affected something puckish and bright.

 Huston-Herterich’s current exhibition at the emerging gallery Zalucky Contemporary reaches for community further still, and more directly.
 Titling her show We of the Middling Sort, she invites us into a plurality from the first.
 Local politics meets a history in the making, as the artist works in the wake of the recent protests to the American presidential inauguration, and calls up the history of the Junction, the Toronto neighborhood in which Zalucky Contemporary (and this author) resides.